MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

 ---
 # Public API integration for desktop flows

-As a developer, you can leverage [desktop flow](/power-automate/desktop-flows/introduction) functionalities within your applications such as programatically triggering and cancelling a Desktop Flow.
+As a developer, you can leverage [desktop flows](/power-automate/desktop-flows/introduction) functionalities within your applications such as programatically triggering and cancelling a desktop flow.

 Theses capabilities are offered as part of the Microsoft Dataverse platform.

 ## Pre-requisites
 1. Knowledge of [Dataverse Web API](/power-apps/developer/data-platform/webapi/perform-operations-web-api), [authentication with Dataverse](/power-apps/developer/data-platform/authentication) and [using OAuth with Dataverse](/power-apps/developer/data-platform/authenticate-oauth)
 2. Knowledge of Dataverse environment and organization notions, and [how to retrieve the organization URL](/power-apps/developer/data-platform/webapi/discover-url-organization-web-api) manually or programatically
-3. Knowledge of [desktop flow notions](/power-automate/desktop-flows/run-pad-flow) and of what [connections are and how to create them](/power-automate/desktop-flows/install#setup-desktop-flows-connections-and-machine-credentials)
+3. Knowledge of [desktop flows notions](/power-automate/desktop-flows/run-pad-flow) and of what [connections are and how to create them](/power-automate/desktop-flows/install#setup-desktop-flows-connections-and-machine-credentials)

 > [!NOTE]
 > When following this documentation, all brackets [...] in URLs and input/output data should be replaced with values specific to your case.

 ## List available desktop flows
-Desktop flow scripts are stored in Dataverse, as part of the [workflow entity](/power-apps/developer/data-platform/reference/entities/workflow).
+Desktop flows scripts are stored in Dataverse, as part of the [workflow entity](/power-apps/developer/data-platform/reference/entities/workflow).

 Listing the desktop flows is done through listing workflows and filtering on the category.
 ### Example